-There are four, one-day workshops in the series, designed to follow the trees and landscape as they change with the seasons.
+The workshops, each of 1-day, are designed to follow the trees and landscape as they change with the seasons.
 Be prepared for early starts or late finishes to make best use of the Golden Hours.
 The aim is for each workshop to be practical - in the landscape, taking images, with expert guidance from Claire Carter.
 We have use of a 19C kitchen - itself full of photo opportunities - to get together to discuss the day and for refreshments and lunch.
-And each workshop day will have a surprise component to stimulate your creativity.
+And each workshop will have a surprise component to stimulate your creativity.

 A typical workshop day

 (Timings and details may differ depending on the season and weather conditions on the day)

 - Assemble at the entrance gate to Stokesay Court grounds by the 'start' time